-Description The subjects comprise a two storey semi-detached house.
-Accommodation Ground Floor: Entrance Hallway, Living Room and Kitchen.
-First Floor: Hallway Landing, 2 Bedrooms and Bathroom with wc.
-Gross internal floor area (m2) Approximately 66 square metres.
-Neighbourhood and location The subjects are located within an established residential housing area which lies within Elderslie.
+Description The subjects comprise an extended detached bungalow.
+Accommodation Ground Floor: Entrance Hallway, Living Room, Dining Room, Kitchen, Conservatory, 3 Bedrooms, Bathroom with wc and Shower Room with wc.
+Gross internal floor area (m2) Approximately 134 square metres including the conservatory.
+Neighbourhood and location The subjects are located within the popular commuter village of Brookfield.
 The immediate surrounding area is developed with properties of similar age and character and all usual residential amenities and transport links are available nearby.
-Age Approximately 60/65 years.
-Weather At the time of inspection it was overcast with showers, following a period of unsettled conditions.
-Chimney stacks The subjects are served my a mutual chimney stack which is formed in brick.
-Flashings appear to be formed in lead.
+Age Approximately 60 years.
+Weather At the time of inspection it was dry and bright.
+Chimney stacks The subjects are served by a single chimney stack which is of brick construction finished externally in roughcast.
+Flashings, where visible, were seen to be formed in lead.
 Visually inspected with the aid of binoculars where required.

-• Roofing including roof space The main roof is pitched, hipped and overlaid in concrete tiles.
-Soffit and fascia boards are formed in PVC.
-Access was obtained to the roof void through a hatch located within the ceiling of the hallway landing.
-The void has been partly floored with some stored items and a disconnected cold water tank.
+Г Roofing including roof space The main roof structure is multi-pitched and overlaid in concrete tile and incorporates valleys.
+Access was obtained to the main roof void through a hatch located within the ceiling of the hallway.
+The roof is of traditional construction having timber framing with timber sarking boards.
+Inspection was restricted to the boarded areas only and further restricted by some stored items.
+Over the rear extension the roof is flat and overlaid in felt.
+This was viewed from the left hand gable externally via the use of telescopic ladders.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Flat roofs have a limited life and depending on their age and quality of workmanship can fail at any time.
 Sloping roofs were visually inspected with the aid of binoculars where required.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 Roofs are prone to water penetration during adverse weather but it is not always possible for surveyors to identify this likelihood in good or dry weather.
 All roofs should be inspected and repaired by reputable tradesmen on an annual basis and especially after storms.
-Rainwater fittings The rainwater conductors and downpipes are formed in cast iron.
+Rainwater fittings The rainwater conductors and downpipes are formed in cast iron or PVC.
 Visually inspected with the aid of binoculars where required.
-Main walls The main outer walls are of traditional cavity brick construction finished externally in roughcast.
+Main walls The main outer walls are of traditional cavity brick construction finished externally in render and brickwork.
+The cavity appears to have been filled with an insulation material.
+The extension also appears to be of traditional cavity brick construction with similar matching finishes.
 Visually inspected with the aid of binoculars where required.
 Foundations and concealed parts were not exposed or inspected.
-Windows, external doors Windows throughout are of uPVC framed, double glazed units. and joinery Within the front bedroom cupboard, there is a single glazed circular unit.
-The front and rear entrance doors are also formed in uPVC with double glazed panels.
-Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-External decorations Painted finishes.
-Visually inspected.
-Conservatories / porches There are no conservatories or porches.
-Visually inspected.
-Communal areas There are no communal areas.
-Circulation areas visually inspected.